SouthGreenPlatform/VcfHunter/README.md

 	 A segregation should look like as follows: Name:Parents:MarkerCoding:MarkerSegregation:PvalueForTest.
 	 With a real example: SimpleDose:P1,P2:Ho,He@nn,np:0.5,0.5:1e-5/Bridge:P1,P2:Ho,He,Ho@hh,hk,kk:0.25,0.5,0.25:1e-5
 	 (Ho for homozygous, He for heterozygous)
-	--MinCov: Minimal read coverage for a marker in an accession (interger).
+	--MinCov: Minimal read coverage for a marker in an accession (integer).
 If a lower value is found data point is converted to missing.
 [Default: 10]
-	--MaxCov: Maximal read coverage for a marker in an accession (interger).
+	--MaxCov: Maximal read coverage for a marker in an accession (integer).
 If a greater value is found data point is converted to missing.
 [Default: 1000]
 	--WinFreq: Window for minority allele coverage frequency to be insufficient to call a heterozygous but to high to call an homozygous (example: "0.05:0.1").
 With the example if